 45 Queen Mary St

-Just a few blocks north there sits this generous little library on Ontario Street.
+A few blocks north there sits this sweet little library on Ontario Street with a big bench to relax.

 80 Ontario Street